Data Workflow Component

 Configure the Get Operator

-Now you'll use a Get operator to pull out the incomeAnnual value from the object.
+Use a Get operator to retrieve the incomeAnnual value from the object.

 1. Drag and drop a Get operator onto your Data Workflow canvas.